zanio/Finagle-sample-project/README.md

-# ING_Assessment
+# Finagle sample project
-An assessment from ING to be completed using Finagle.
+A sample project to demonstrate how to use finagle-http in communicating with external services.
 This application is a REST API that communicates with an external service called nytimes

 ## Requirements
 * Java 11